gvalkov/python-ansimarkup/README.md

 ## Limitations

-Ansimarkup is a simple wrapper around colorama.
+Ansimarkup is a simple wrapper around [colorama].
 It does very little in the way of validating that markup strings are well-formed.
 This is a conscious decision with the goal of keeping things simple and fast.